JAlbertCode/prompt-marketplace/README.md

 ### Sonar API Integration

-- The application uses a server-side API route to proxy requests to Perplexity Sonar API
+- The application uses a server-side API route to proxy requests to Perplexity API through the `/chat/completions` endpoint
 - System prompts remain hidden from users during execution
 - Responses from the API are displayed and can be downloaded
+- Error handling is implemented for API failures

 ### Prompt Creation